Jack Lambert (American football): College career

-Lambert was born in Mantua, Ohio.
-He played football for Kent State, winning two All-Mid-American Conference linebacker honors.
-Don James was his head coach.
+In 1973, he was selected to play in the All-Ohio Shrine Game and in 1974, the North-South Game and the American Bowl.
+As a freshman, Lambert came in weighing 187 pounds, got up to 217 during his senior year, but after the season was over, came down to 203 pounds.
 Alabama football coach Nick Saban and former Missouri football coach Gary Pinkel were his teammates.
 During his college career, he was originally going to study to become a veterinarian.